Independent training-cost research, read by teams pricing corporate training.Sponsor this site →

 What is the minimum contract term for Cornerstone OnDemand?

-Cornerstone OnDemand contracts typically run 1 to 3 years, with multi-year terms attracting discount in the 8 to 15 percent range per the Vendr negotiation playbook.
-Longer terms also lock in price against the standard 4 to 7 percent annual uplift Cornerstone applies on renewal.
+Cornerstone OnDemand contracts typically run 1 to 3 years, with multi-year terms commonly attracting discount in the region of 8 to 15 percent per procurement guidance.
+Longer terms also help lock in price against the annual renewal uplift Cornerstone applies.
+Treat the specific percentages as directional, not contractual.

 Does Cornerstone OnDemand have implementation fees?